-Before going to buy an air purifier, you should have a reason why you want to buy one, so you know just the right one to purchase.
-Other than to clean and purify the air, there are other particular reasons why people purchase Air Purifiers, the common reasons are;
+Before buying an air purifier, you should have a reason why you want to buy one, so you know just the right one to purchase.
+Other than cleaning and purifying the air, there are other particular reasons people purchase Air Purifiers.
+The common reasons are;

 - Treatment of allergies;

-This is the most common reason – Treatment of allergies why people purchase air purifiers.
-People have different allergies, and it can be caused by dust, pollen and allergens in the air.
+This is the most common reason – The treatment of allergies is why people purchase air purifiers.
+People have different allergies, and they can be caused by dust, pollen, and allergens in the air.
 An air purifier helps to tackle all of these, and they have a filter for capturing these unfriendly particles.
-If you are suffering from allergies, an air purifier might provide you with help.
+If you are suffering from allergies, an air purifier might help you.

 - Treatment of Asthma;

-Air purifiers work great in treating Asthma; if you are an asthmatic patient, you would do yourself a lot of good by purchasing an air purifier.
-Asthmatic patients need to breathe clean air, and they cannot be comfortable if the air is not pure, it can worsen the situation.
-An Air Purifier’s work is to purify air, and it does just that so it is instrumental in treating asthma.
+Air purifiers work great in treating Asthma; if you are an asthmatic patient, you will do yourself a lot of good by purchasing an air purifier.
+Asthmatic patients need to breathe clean air, and they cannot be comfortable if the air is not pure, which can worsen the situation.
+An Air Purifier’s work is to purify the air, and it does just that, so it is instrumental in treating Asthma.

 - Getting rid of Pet Dander;

-You may not know, but air purifies do work on pet dander.
+You may not know, but air purifiers do work on pet dander.
 Pet dander comes from domestic pets like cats, dogs who have fur, hair.
 Air purifiers have filters that draw in and filters the air to purify it.
-By purifying, particles in the air including pet dander are being removed.
-It is advisable that you get rid of pet dander in the air in the room as they can cause allergic reactions.
+By purifying, particles in the air, including pet dander, are being removed.
+It would help if you got rid of pet dander in the air in the room to cause allergic reactions.